rdowinton/doc.scrapinghub.com/portia.rst

     Newly created project

-On the right you have the ability to configure the spider.
-The start pages are the URLs first visited by the spider when beginning a new crawl, and you can configure the spiders link following behaviour under crawling.
-By default, the first start URL will be set to the URL you entered when creating the project.
-Portia can be used as a web browser, and you can navigate to pages you want to extract data from and create templates for each of them.
-Once you have found a page you wish to extract data from, you can begin defining the data you want to extract by clicking the red button labelled ``Annotate this page`` at the top of the screen.
-This creates a new template for the page and allows you to begin annotating.
+The spider can be configured on the right.
+The start pages are the URLs the spider will visit when beginning a new crawl.
+Portia can be used as a web browser, and you can navigate to the pages you want to extract data from and create new templates.
+To define the data you wish to extract from the page, click the ``Annotate this page`` button, which will create a new template and allow you to annotate the page.

 .. figure:: _static/portia-annotation.png
     :align: center